This is a past event.

 Held 3rd Thursdays each month, January - May 2021, 7-8 p.m.

-In the center of the Pacific Ocean gyre researchers found more plastic than plankton.
-A Plastic Ocean documents the newest science, proving how plastics, once they enter the oceans, break up into small particulates that enter the food chain where they attract toxins like a magnet.
+In the center of the Pacific Ocean, gyre researchers found more plastic than plankton.
+This film documents the newest science, proving how plastics, once they enter the oceans, break up into small particulates that enter the food chain where they attract toxins like a magnet.
 These toxins are stored in seafood’s fatty tissues, and eventually consumed by us.
-What can we do?
+The film is an important documentary that we encourage all people to experience in order to learn about why the issue of plastic pollution is so important.
+View education guide and resources.
 (2016)

 REGISTER to be emailed information regarding viewing each month's film, along with a Zoom link for the facilitated discussion.

-Dr. David Shonnard (invited), Richard and Bonnie Robbins Chair in Sustainable Materials, Department of Chemical Engineering, Michigan Technological University
+Richard and Bonnie Robbins Chair in Sustainable Materials

 The Sustainability Film Series is a virtual ZOOM facilitated discussion for Michigan Tech faculty, staff, students, and alumni, as well as community members.